AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/mark-item-done-in-home.md

 ### Done button for items&nbsp;assigned to multiple resources {#done-button-for-items-assigned-to-multiple-resources}

-When the task or the issue is assigned to more than one resource, the button shows the word **Done** which is followed by a drop-down menu.
-In the drop-down menu, you have the option to chose between **Done with my part** (which lets team members know you are complete with your portion of the task), or the status associated with the Done button (which&nbsp;completes the item).
-After you select **Done with my part**, the work item is removed from your Work List, but remains in the Work List of those still assigned to the work item.
+When the task or the issue is assigned to more than one resource, the button shows the word **[!UICONTROL Done]** which is followed by a drop-down menu.
+In the drop-down menu, you have the option to chose between **[!UICONTROL Done with my part]** (which lets team members know you are complete with your portion of the task), or the status associated with the [!UICONTROL Done] button (which&nbsp;completes the item).
+After you select **[!UICONTROL Done with my part]**, the work item is removed from your Work List, but remains in the Work List of those still assigned to the work item.\
 If the Done button is associated with multiple statuses, they are listed under **Done with my part**.

 >[!NOTE]
 >
 >On a task or issue with multiple assignees, each user is responsible for indicating that their own assignment on the task or issue has actually been completed.
-For this reason, each assignee must click Done to show they have completed the work assigned to them on the item.
+For this reason, each assignee must click [!UICONTROL Done] to show they have completed the work assigned to them on the item.

 ![](assets/marking-an-item-done-with-my-part-grop-by-drop-down-nwe-350x266.png)